dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 3. Classifying risks into severity levels
 4. Associating potential risks with critical assets

 A risk assessment process aims to identify potential sources of risk while operating in a Cloud environment.
 This critical process is required before deciding to move operations to Cloud, especially if the decision is related to the Public Clouds.

 <mark style="background: #BABD00;">Various steps involved in this process are:</mark>
 1. <mark style="background: #BABD00;">Identifying critical and sensitive assets:</mark> All the assets (data, applications, and processes) must be carefully evaluated to assess as to how critical or sensitive an asset is for the organisation.
 Critical assets are necessary for the operation of the business.
 Sensitive assets are those having high business value for the organisation, for example, Intellectual Property (IP), project plans, and Personally Identifiable Information (PII).
 2. <mark style="background: #BABD00;">Identifying potential risks:</mark> It is important to analyse and identify all the potential risks while operating in a Cloud environment.
 An example could be the legal situations under which a CSP might have to disclose data belonging to its clients.
 3. <mark style="background: #BABD00;">Classifying risks into severity levels:</mark> After comprehensive classification of the risks associated with operating in Cloud, these risks need to be classified into various severity levels i.e., very high risk, moderately high risk, high risk, low risk, and no risk.
 These severity levels could alternately be numbered in a certain range, for example, 0 to 5.
 4. <mark style="background: #BABD00;">Associating potential risks with critical assets:</mark> This step involves associating the critical assets with potential risks; for example, employee’s banking records can be identified as critical assets (in step 1), data disclosure could be a risk (identified in step 2) of very high severity level (in step 3).
 Based upon these, data disclosure risk may be associated with  employee records.

 Based upon the risk assessment for the assets, a client could consider formulating terms and conditions of the contractual agreement with CSP; for example, a client might insist on having its data placed within certain geographical regions by the CSP.

 ### <mark style="background: #BABD00;">Compliance:</mark>

-Cloud adoption and operation for enterprise businesses need to abide by compliance policies
+Cloud adoption and operation for enterprise businesses need to abide by compliance policies.

 <mark style="background: #BABD00;">Internal policy compliance:</mark>
 - Controls the nature of IT operations within an organisation
 - Needs to maintain same compliance even when operating in Cloud

 <mark style="background: #BABD00;">External regulatory compliance:</mark>
 - Includes legal legislations and industry regulations
 - Controls the nature of IT operations related to flow of data out of an organisation
 - May differ based upon the type of information, business, etc.

 Meeting all varied client compliance requirements is difficult for a CSP